 Step 4: Then there will pop up a warning window on the page.
 If you confirm to change it, click Yes to finish the operation.

-Have you ever come across file explorer not responding Windows 10 issue when you try to use file explorer?
+Have you ever come across file explorer not responding Windows 10 issue when trying to use file explorer?
 If you do, try the following top 9 ways now to fix it!

 This is all the steps to change file extensions on Windows 10.
 If you change file extensions on Windows 7/8, you can read this post by clicking here.